Azure/aca-landing-zone-accelerator/scenarios/aca-internal/sample-apps/java-fine-collection-service/docs/00-fine-collection-architecture.md

 ## Supporting Services

 Supporting services used for the container apps are the following:

 * Azure Container Registry: used to store the image of the container apps;
 * Azure Key Vault: used by Fine Collection Service to get the license key of the fine calculation engine using Dapr secret store `secretstore`;
 * Azure Service Bus: used for communication between Traffic Control Service (i.e. the publisher) and Fine Collection Service (i.e. the subscriber);
 * Azure Cosmos DB: used by Traffic Control Service to store the state of vehicle and compute the speed violation.

 Both Azure Container Registry and Azure Key Vault are deployed by the landing zone accelerator in the spoke resource group.
-User managed identity `acaIdentity` is used to access these resource and is defined by the landing zone accelerator.

-Azure Service Bus and Azure Cosmos DB are deployed in the spoke resource group by the sample app bicep template.
+Azure Service Bus and Azure Cosmos DB are deployed in the spoke resource group by the sample app Bicep template.
 They are created with a private endpoint and private DNS.
 Public network access is disabled for both resources.

 ## Dapr Components